Teach yourself Apache Kafka and Python with a Jupyter Notebook

 producer.flush()

-The above code adds Giuseppe’s booking for Luxury Hotel to a buffer of pending records, which will be sent to a topic named hotel-booking-request
+The above code adds Giuseppe’s booking for Luxury Hotel to a buffer of pending records, which will be sent to a topic named hotel-booking-request.
+With the flush() method we make sure the record is actually sent to Kafka.
+Let's save our producer notebook as Producer.ipynb.

 Happy times!
 Our 1st message has gone to Kafka.
 How can be sure?
 Well… let’s create a Consumer.